queryluke/masseffect-5e/static/data/rules/06-11-tools-kits.md

 with an Intelligence (Investigation) check when utilizing networked systems (like the exonet) or they might gain an added benefit, such as finding some additional information or key codes.

 __Unique Skill__.
-Operatives proficient in a tool have a unique activity they can perform during a sort or long rest.
+Operatives proficient in a tool have a unique activity they can perform during a short or long rest.
 For example, a character proficient with Armorsmith's Workbench can craft armor or attempt to remove mods.

 __Sample Activities__.
 Each tool also has sample activity DCs.
 These are examples and not an exhaustive list.
 GMs can adjust DCs or create new activities as they see fit.
-These activities require a skill check, but the skill used it up to the GM.
+These activities require a skill check, but the skill used is up to the GM.
 For example, an operative proficient with hacking tools can disable a security system.
 This would likely require an Intelligence (Electronics) check, but if the security system required splicing wires, it might require a Dexterity (Sleight of Hand) check instead.